cloudbank-project/hpc/aws/README.md

         * Choosing 1 or 2 for network configuration enter the single character **`1`**.
             * This placed the head node on a public subnet (accessible) and the compute instances on a private subnet in the VPC

-> Jargon Break
+> Jargon <BR>
-> **VPC**: Virtual Private Cloud, a logical construct on AWS that acts as an isolated set or collection of resources.
+> **VPC**: Virtual Private Cloud, a logical construct on AWS that acts as an isolated set or collection of resources.<BR>
 > **Cloud formation stack**: A collection of AWS resources that you manage as a single unit.
 See more [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html)

+The `pcluster configure` process has created a Cloud formation stack file called `config` that resides in `~/.parallelcluster`.
+It is a good idea to read through this (brief) file to see the correspondence between content and the values given in the previous step.